jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 02:30:51 - Cache initialization complete.
 Total time: 00:00:06.5812126
 ```

-For the next example we will combine the previous example along with specifying a specific virtual proxy (named `windows`) and passing selections for the **Cached result sets** cache.
+The next example will combine the previous example along with specifying a specific virtual proxy (named `windows`) and passing selections for the **Cached result sets** cache.
 Example:

 `CacheInitializer.exe --server https://qliksense.company.com --proxy windows --appname "Operations Monitor" --objects --field "App Name" --values "Operations Monitor","License Monitor"`
 the tool will then provide the resulting style of output: